cypherpunk-academy/2064/en/013_2064_The Cypherpunk Academy.md

 I'll be very curious to hear what you have to say.
 I've looked around a little, it's pretty big, and you can do a lot there.
 It's... the new...
 Cypherpunk Academy!
-An academy where you can become real cypherpunks.
+An academy where you can become real Cypherpunks.
 And she's somewhere in TRON.
 You can find her."